Steve Wynn, casino mogul, resigns as RNC finance chair

 Democrats had been pressuring Republican lawmakers and organizations to sever ties with Wynn and return his donations.

+On Sunday, Rep. Karen Handel donated $2,700 in contributions she received from Wynn during her special elections race to the nonprofit liveSafe Resources, a spokesperson said.
+The organization helps those hurt by domestic violence, sexual assault and elder abuse.

+Sabrina Singh, a spokeswoman for the Democratic National Committee, referred to McDaniel's past statement pressing Democrats to return donations from movie mogul Harvey Weinstein, who has been accused of sexual misconduct and sexual assault.

-"In the exact words of RNC Chairwoman Ronna McDaniel, 'If you stand for treating women well and you stand for the respect of women, you shouldn't take money from somebody who treated women with the absolute highest level of disrespect,'" said Sabrina Singh, a spokeswoman for the Democratic National Committee.
+"In the exact words of RNC Chairwoman Ronna McDaniel, 'If you stand for treating women well and you stand for the respect of women, you shouldn't take money from somebody who treated women with the absolute highest level of disrespect,'" Singh said.

-Singh was referring to McDaniel's past statement pressing Democrats to return donations from movie mogul Harvey Weinstein, who has been accused of sexual misconduct and sexual assault.

 Over the years, Wynn has donated to the RNC, the National Republican Senatorial Committee, the National Republican Congressional Committee and President Donald Trump's inaugural committee, among other GOP lawmakers and causes, according to Federal Election Commission filings.
 He has also donated to Democratic causes and candidates.